-Here you can change the size of the Render and many other options.
-There is also a Render button at the top-right of the window when you are ready to Render.
+In the General section, you can change the size of the Render and many other options.
+There is also a Render button (light blue) at the top-right of the window when you are ready to Render.

 You can also find Render under Render on the menu bar.
-You can use the shortcut 'Ctrl+R' to create a Render quicker.
+Click on the selection in the menu bar or use the shortcut listed to the right (ie 'Ctrl+R') to create a Render.

-Once you start rendering, a new window will popup as it creates the rendered scene.
+Once you start rendering and depending on the settings you use, a new window will pop up as it creates the rendered scene.
 You can then save the image once it's finished rendering.

 Let's create a New scene.
 Go to File->New.
 It will ask if you want to save your scene, decide whether you want it saved or not to continue.